 An adolescent who does not show an empathetic feeling towards others will be capable of bullying other classmates, may be cruel to animals, may exercise gender violence against his girlfriend, will insult his parents without remorse, and will have aggressive tendencies towards those who are not like him.

 If you think that your teenager does not usually think about the feelings and emotions of others and never puts himself in others’ shoes, it is time to work on it.
 Empathy, despite being an innate quality in many people, can be taught.
 Although there are also dynamics to practice empathy in adults.
 Below are specific exercises to work on with your adolescents.
 These are the best dynamics:

 1. Develop a secure attachment with your teen

-It is about reinforcing the bond between parents and children by establishing affective relationships, in which the child perceives affection, love and support.
-You must, therefore, feel sensitive to their needs, seek physical and emotional contact, take care of their self-esteem and establish a climate of trust in our adolescent children.
+It is about reinforcing the bond between parents and children by establishing affective relationships in which the child perceives affection, love, and support.
+You must, therefore, be sensitive to their needs, seek physical and emotional contact, take care of their self-esteem, and establish a climate of trust with our adolescent children.

 When an adolescent’s emotional needs are addressed and met, adolescents are more likely to show empathy and help others who are in distress.
 As a parent, you can work to develop a secure type of attachment with your child.
 It is important that you show him that he can count on you when he needs emotional and physical support.
 Research shows that children who have parents who help them cope with negative emotions in a compassionate and problem-solving manner are more likely to show concern for other children, that is, to be more empathetic.